-Qualifying Sessions for the academic year, September 2023 to July 2024, will be published and open for booking on the Events page on 7 August 2023.
+Qualifying Sessions for the academic year, September 2024 to July 2025, will be published and open for booking on the Events page in August.

 What are Qualifying Sessions?